muhannadbm/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+forEach doesn't return a new array, while map returns an array by default forEach doesn't necessarily need a return statement while map does. forEach could be used to manipulate the original array, while map could not.

 2. Explain the difference between a callback and a higher order function.

+callback function is the function that is being pass to another function as a parameter while higher order function is the function that calls the callback function.

 3. Can you explain what a closure is and how you used it in the counter function?

+it happens when a function reaches out for a variable from parent function or scope., the

 4. Describe the four principles of the 'this' keyword.